ebanner/TextEditorTournament/README.md

 The Manager can then issue the **init** command and every participant will be sent the challenge description and will be prompted to accept it.
 Once all participants have responded, the Manager can then start the challenge or cancel it.
-If the Manager starts the challenge then the challenge will continue until every participant has either successfully completed it or forfeited.
+If the Manager starts the challenge, the challenge will continue until every participant has either successfully completed it or forfeited.